-Other than that, what is probably the best all purpose smartwatch in the world comes with the addition of a compass and a better processor.
+Other than that, what is probably the best all purpose smartwatch in the world comes with everything from Series 5.
 Which means you get the ECG sensor, a next generation accelerometer and gyroscope which can sample motion data 8 times faster, GPS and more.

 As you’d expect, built-in storage for music is part of the package.
 You can stream Apple Music, Apple Podcasts, or audiobooks that you purchased from Apple Books.
 Or sync content to your watch.

-The Forerunner 645 is Garmin’s first device with built in storage for music.
-There is enough on-device memory for up to 500 songs, and you can connect Bluetooth headphones and sync music from select streaming services for offline listening.
+As far as music, there is on-board storage for up to 500 songs.
+You can connect Bluetooth headphones and sync music from select streaming services for offline listening.

 Garmin Fenix 6 is the same feature packed device as its predecessor, but with some added on goodies.
 This includes a better look, more features and some interesting options such as solar charging.